Continuing Education Activity

 II.
-Apnea test:
+Apnea Test

 The apnea test is used to assess the brain's ability to drive pulmonary function in response to the rise of CO2.
-Before the performance of the apnea test, the mechanical ventilator should be adjusted to obtain PCO2 within 35 to 45 mmHg and PO2 above 200 mmHg, with using a positive end-expiratory pressure (PEEP) of 5 to 8 cm H2O.
-During the test, oxygen should be supplemented using a cannula connected to the endotracheal tube at 6 L/min, or T piece at 12 L/min or using CPAP of 5 to 10 cm H2O.
+Before the performance of the apnea test, the mechanical ventilator should be adjusted to obtain PCO2 within 35 to 45 mmHg and PO2 above 200 mmHg, using a positive end-expiratory pressure (PEEP) of 5 to 8 cm H2O.
+During the test, oxygen should be supplemented using a cannula connected to the endotracheal tube at 6 L/min, or T piece at 12 L/min, or using CPAP of 5 to 10 cm H2O.
 In the case of loss of respiratory drive, CO2 is expected to rise 5 mmHg every minute in the first 2 minutes, then by 2 mmHg every minute after.
 Repeat arterial blood gas (ABG) after 8 to 10 minutes showing CO2 of 60 mmHg or the rise of CO2 more than 20 mmHg above baseline is consistent with brain death.
 If the patient develops hypotension with SBP below 90 mmHg or cardiac arrhythmias, the test should terminate, and arterial blood gases are drawn.
 For patients on extracorporeal membrane oxygenation (ECMO) machines, oxygenation can be maintained while performing the apnea test by decreasing the gas sweep flow rate to 0.5 to 1.0 L/min and using an oxygenation source through the endotracheal (ET) tube.

 III.
-Ancillary tests:
+Ancillary Tests

 *Ancillary tests used for detection of cessation of cerebral blood flow: